Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 Repository            | Description
 :---------------------|:-------------------------------------
-[csolution-examples](https://github.com/Open-CMSIS-Pack/csolution-examples) | Contains several getting started examples that show single-core, multi-core, and TrustZone setup and usage a generator (CubeMX).
+[csolution-examples](https://github.com/Open-CMSIS-Pack/csolution-examples) | Contains several getting started examples that show single-core, multi-core, and TrustZone setup as well as how to use a generator (CubeMX).
 [vscode-get-started](https://github.com/Open-CMSIS-Pack/vscode-get-started) | Contains the setup for a VS Code development environment including an example project.
 [github.com/Arm-Examples](https://github.com/Arm-Examples) | Contains many examples that include CMSIS-Toolbox setup.

-The section below explains the overall concepts consider by the **`csolution` Project Manager** based on examples.
+The section below explains the overall concepts considered by the **`csolution` Project Manager** based on examples.

 ### Template Projects

-The following `*.csolution.yml` templates may be used to create own embedded applications.
+The following `*.csolution.yml` templates may be used to create embedded applications.

 Template    | Description
 :-----------|:------------------------------
 [Simple](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/Simple)        | A csolution.yml template with a single `*.cproject.yml`.
-[Multicore](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/Multicore)  | A csolution.yml template with multiple `*.cproject.yml` each targeting one processor of a multicore device.
+[Multicore](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/Multicore)  | A csolution.yml template with multiple `*.cproject.yml` files, each targeting one processor of a multicore device.
-[TrustZone](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/TrustZone)  | A csolution.yml template with a non-secure `*.cproject.yml` and an optional secure cproject.yml.
+[TrustZone](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/TrustZone)  | A csolution.yml template with a non-secure `*.cproject.yml` and an optional secure `*.cproject.yml` file.
 [UnitTest](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/UnitTest)    | A csolution.yml template that shares one HAL `*.clayer.yml` with multiple `*.cproject.yml` files for unit testing.

 To use these templates, copy the content of the folder to your own application folder.
 Then adapt the names accordingly and add missing information.